Proximify/h-index-reader/README.md

 ### Installation

-You can both use composer require and compose create-project to install h-index-reader, but the requirements are different for the first option.
+You can both use composer require and composer create-project to install h-index-reader, but the requirements are different for the first option.

 h-index-reader creates an isolated environment for its Python packages so it doesn't mess up with the other packages in your system.
-When you create a project with following option, the scripts creates an isolated virtual environment:
+When you create a project with following option, the scripts creates an isolated virtual environment automatically:

 <pre>
     composer require proximify/h-index-reader